JosieHong/3dmolms-tutorial/docs/source/advanced_usage/generate_library.rst

-Generating a Reference Library for Molecular Identification
+Generating a reference library for molecular identification
 ====================================================

 3DMolMS can be used to generate a reference library of small molecule MS/MS spectra, which can then be used for small molecule identification through MS/MS searching.

-Using Molecules from HMDB
+Using molecules from HMDB
 ------------------------

 Setup